-In sum, we find that the estimates are consistent with prediction P3.
+Overall, we find that the estimates are consistent with Prediction P3.
 The model thus passes also the second of our sanity checks.
+They also shed light on additional factors that can affect ethnic choices.

 7 Alternative Explanations

 Our model is consistent with motivating facts F1-F2 in the Chinese micro data under certain assumptions (not too much negative skew in the ε distribution).
 With the same assumptions, central prediction P1 and auxiliary predictions P2-P3 from the model are also borne out by the data.
 These results suggest that our model provides a plausible framework to understand the interaction of individual motives - material benefits and intrinsic costs - and social motives for identity choice.